Support Us

 From Open Jar Collective

-Dumfries, in common with most Scottish towns, has a particular lunch time snack – the toasted Panini.
-First referenced in a 16th Century Italian cookbook, Panino (which comes from the Italian pane meaning bread) is traditionally a grilled sandwich made with slices of porchetta, that is popular in Central Italy.
-Panini became trendy in Milanese bars called Paninoteche in the 1970s and 1980s, and then subsequently in New York.
-Paninaro came to mean a fashionable young person who was very image conscious.
+First referenced in a 16th-century Italian cookbook, Panino (derived from the Italian pane, meaning “bread”) is traditionally a grilled sandwich made with slices of porchetta, popular in Central Italy.
+Panini became trendy in Milanese bars known as Paninoteche in the 1970s and 1980s, and later gained popularity in New York.

 tumblr_inline_nhxmf8yxrq1s1c4ab

-Through the dominance of American fast food culture, Panini have become ubiquitous in Scotland, alongside white sliced bread toasties, and french baguettes.
-All of these breads are made from highly refined strong wheat flours which are very difficult to produce in Scotland.
-Due to our shorter growing season, the wheat grown here has a much lower protein content which is fine for baking but lacks the elastic gluten required for conventional bread making.
-Scotland’s most successful cereal crop is Barley, once used in almost every home to bake bannocks.
+Through the dominance of American fast food culture, Panini have become ubiquitous in Scotland, alongside white sliced bread toasties and French baguettes.
+All of these breads are made from highly refined strong wheat flours, which are difficult to produce in Scotland.
+Due to the country’s shorter growing season, locally grown wheat has a much lower protein content—suitable for baking but lacking the elastic gluten needed for conventional bread-making.

-According to the NFUScotland, out of the 2 million tonnes of Scottish barley produced in 2013, 55% was used as animal feed, 35% went to Whisky malting, and only a small proportion was sold as pearl barley or milled as flour for us to eat.
+According to NFU Scotland, of the two million tonnes of Scottish barley produced in 2013, 55% was used as animal feed, 35% went to whisky malting, and only a small proportion was sold as pearl barley or milled into flour for human consumption.

-Bere (pronounced ‘bear’) is a form of six-row barley which has been grown in Scotland for thousands of years.
-Bere is quite possibly Britain’s oldest cereal grain still in commercial cultivation and was likely to have been brought here by Viking settlers.
-It has adapted to growing in soils with low pH and in areas with long daylight hours which makes it particularly suited to Orkney, Shetland and the Western Isles.
-It grows rapidly, being sown in the spring and harvested in the summer.
-Beremeal was one of the earliest flours to be used to make bannocks.
+Bere (pronounced “bear”) is a six-row barley variety that has been cultivated in Scotland for thousands of years.
+Quite possibly Britain’s oldest cereal grain still in commercial cultivation, Bere was likely introduced by Viking settlers.
+It has adapted to growing in soils with low pH and in regions with extended daylight hours, making it particularly well-suited to Orkney, Shetland, and the Western Isles.
+This hardy grain grows rapidly, sown in spring and harvested in summer.
+Beremeal was among the earliest flours used to make bannocks.

 tumblr_inline_nhxnjvIABr1s1c4ab

-Robert Burns once described southern Scotland as a “land o’ cakes”.
-He didn’t mean desserts, but oatcakes and barley bannocks that would have been baked on an iron girdle over the fire.
+Robert Burns once described southern Scotland as a “land o’ cakes.”
+He wasn’t referring to desserts, but to oatcakes and barley bannocks, which would have been baked on an iron girdle over the fire.

-In The Scots Kitchen, F. Marian McNeil suggests that the name bannok occurs in 1572, and derives from Latin panicum, probably through the influence of the Church.
-It may have referred originally to Communion bread.
+In The Scots Kitchen, F. Marian McNeill suggests that the name bannock appears in records from 1572 and derives from the Latin panicum, possibly due to the influence of the Church.
+It may originally have referred to Communion bread.

-Bannocks can range from soda breads, scones, or pancakes to a sweet fruity tea loaf in the case of the famous Selkirk bannock, but they usually have some barley meal in them.
-After testing numerous recipes, I think the best turned out to be F. Marian McNeil’s “Modern Method” using Beremeal from Barony Mills in Orkney (which is available through Greencity).
+Bannocks can vary widely—from soda breads, scones, and pancakes to a sweet, fruity tea loaf, as seen in the famous Selkirk Bannock—but they typically contain some barley meal.
+After testing numerous recipes, I found that the best result was F. Marian McNeill’s “Modern Method”, using Beremeal from Barony Mills in Orkney (which is available through Greencity

 tumblr_inline_nhxnxcBuQE1s1c4ab